Drought-tolerant & native planting

-Plant palettes for Albuquerque xeriscape projects use cold-hardy New Mexico natives and adapted species suited to the high desert at roughly 5,300 feet — wind, intense sun, low humidity, monsoon pulses, and hard winter freezes.
+Plant palettes for Albuquerque xeriscape projects use cold-hardy New Mexico natives, drought-tolerant plants, and adapted high-desert species suited to roughly 5,300 feet — wind, intense sun, low humidity, monsoon pulses, and hard winter freezes.
 This page walks through how plant selection works in a typical project, what plant allowance means for ABCWUA rebate projects, and what to have ready when you submit a request.

 How plant selection works in a real project